Large Language Models for Travel Behavior Prediction: Case study

 \subsection{Parameter settings}

-The specific LLM employed in the experiment is GPT-3.5 (version gpt-3.5-turbo-1106), which is one of the most advanced and widely used LLMs with open APIs.
-The prompts used are the same as Figure \ref{fig_example_sum}.
+The specific LLM employed in the experiment is GPT-3.5 (version gpt-3.5-turbo-1106), GPT-4 (version gpt-4-turbo-2024-04-09), Llama 3.1 8B, and Llama 3.1 70B, which are all widely used LLMs with open APIs.
+The final prompts used for the two case studies are attached in Appendix \ref{append_prompt}.
 We set the temperature to 0 to avoid randomness in the output.
 The benchmark models are implemented using the python sklearn package with the default hyper-parameters.